 Launched in late 2015, Freeview Play – like YouView – is a mash-up of live terrestrial TV, internet-delivered IP channels, video on demand and catch-up TV (BBC iPlayer, ITV Hub, All4, Demand 5 and UKTV Play).

 In what seems like no time at all, Freeview Play tuners have become standard issue on all major brand TV sets (with a single exception – that being Samsung).
-Over three and a half million Freeview Play devices have been sold since launch.
+As of December 2018, over five million Freeview Play devices have been sold since launch.
 Most of us will end up using Freeview Play simply because it will be the default tuner option on our next TV purchase.

 While Freeview Play is essentially a TV platform, it can also be used via Freeview Player set-top boxes and PVRs.
 There’s a wide variety of Freeview Play hard drive recorders available, from Humax, Panasonic, Samsung, Bush and Manhattan.
 TV support includes LG, Panasonic, Philips, Sony, LG, JVC, Hisense and Hitachi.